 The OpenStack project largely leaves the question of maintenance branches to downstream vendors, rather than handling it directly.
 This means there are questions to be answered regarding how we adapt Zuul to handle our maintenance branches.

 Python 2.7 can be handled easily enough by treating it as a separate patch queue.
-This would just require a change in Rietveld to indicate which branch was the intended target of the patch.
+This would be handled natively in Kallithea by submitting separate pull requests in order to update the Python 2.7 maintenance branch.

 Our current approach to handling NEWS file updates regularly results in spurious conflicts when merging bug fixes forward from an active maintenance branch to a later branch.

 Issue #18967* discusses some possible improvements in that area, which would be beneficial regardless of whether or not we adopt Zuul as a workflow automation tool.